codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Searching multiple files

-When searching multiple files, `grep` processes each file individually and prints out all matching lines to stdout with a `<filename>:` prefix.
+When searching multiple files, `grep` processes each file individually and prints all matching lines to stdout with a `<filename>:` prefix.
 Example usage:

 ```bash
 # This prints any lines that match search_pattern from multiple files